 Also, to keep vermeil or gold plated preserved, it is best to seal it in a bag so it is not exposed to air which can also lead to quicker discoloration.

-When it comes to gold filled, the price tends to be not too far from the real thing if the item is truly gold-filled, (be careful of companies claiming gold-filled when they really mean they are gold plated) which leads me to just buy 14k gold instead.
-Also, gold-filled tends to be lighter yellow in color which to me looks cheap.
+When it comes to gold filled, (be careful of companies claiming gold-filled when they really mean they are gold plated) gold-filled tends to be lighter yellow in color which to me looks cheap.
 Many times, a piece marketed as “gold filled” has a coat of yellow rhodium over the cheaper gold color underneath to give it a more luxurious look.
 Sometimes gold filled can look luxurious and last a few years.
 Just make sure you trust the brand, and you should be good.

 Workmanship and Weight

 As I stated above, I prefer machine made chains in genuine or (solid-14/18k) gold.
-I also prefer hollow, lighter gold for the ears and neck.
+I also prefer hollow or semi-hollow, lighter weight gold for the ears and neck.
 But for rings and non-chain bracelets, my preference of machine or hand made depends on the item.
 For instance, I love the look of a hammered metal which is usually hand made.

 Conclusion on Gold Jewelry